robertjohnnorman/dissections/README.md

 # Stack-Safe Recursion Schemes for Scala

-A (very much WIP) attempt to implement in Scala the ideas in Conor McBride's [Clowns and Jokers paper](https://personal.cis.strath.ac.uk/conor.mcbride/Dissect.pdf).
+A (very much WIP) attempt to implement in Scala the concepts from Conor McBride's [Clowns and Jokers](https://personal.cis.strath.ac.uk/conor.mcbride/Dissect.pdf) paper.

 Implemented in terms of [Droste](https://github.com/higherkindness/droste) primitives (effectively by replacing the hylomorphisms in Droste's kernel with [Dissectable-based](src/main/scala/Dissectable.scala) implementations).